Provider rating

 Rating calculation#

-The rating uses a provider performance prediction and provider price as features to determine the probability of serving a request in a given dimension.
+The rating uses a provider performance prediction, provider price, and alignment with incentives as features to determine the probability of serving a request in a given dimension.

 The performance prediction algorithm predicts a benchmark that embraces latencies, number of errors, and derivative features, such as EMA (Exponential Moving Average).
 The last set of features lets the system "remember" latencies older than a second ago.